mhagander/matterlay/README.md

 ## Installing

 Matterlay is a simple Python 3 script.
 It is built on the *asyncio* module, and uses the new async syntax from Python 3.5+.
-It also uses the *pycrypto* module.
+It also uses the following modules:

+* aiohttp
+* passlib
+* pycrypto (1.7 or later)
+* websockets

 When run the script will bind to localhost on port 9991.
 At this point that's hardcoded, but this should be moved to a config file or commandline parameter.
 Currently there